Highwayman

 The first attestation of the word highwayman is from 1617.
 Euphemisms such as "knights of the road" and "gentlemen of the road" were sometimes used by people interested in romanticizing (with a Robin Hood–esque slant) what was often an especially violent form of stealing.
 In the 19th-century American West, highwaymen were sometimes known as road agents.
 In Australia, they were known as bushrangers.

 Robbing

 The great age of highwaymen was the period from the Restoration in 1660 to the death of Queen Anne in 1714.
-Some of them are known to have been disbanded soldiers and even officers of the English Civil War and French wars.
-What favoured them most was the lack of governance and absence of a police force: parish constables were almost wholly ineffective and commonplace detection and arrest were very difficult.
+Some are known to have been disbanded soldiers, and even officers, of the English Civil War and French wars.
+What favoured them most was the lack of governance and absence of a police force: parish constables were almost entirely ineffective, while detection and arrest were very difficult.
 Most of the highwaymen held up travellers and took their money.
 Some had channels by which they could dispose of bills of exchange.
 Others had a 'racket' on the road transport of an extensive district; carriers regularly paid them a ransom to go unmolested.